microsoft/vscode-docs/docs/python/linting.md

 A custom path is generally unnecessary as the Python extension resolves the path to the linter based on the Python interpreter being used (see [Environments](/docs/python/environments.md)).
 To use a different version of a linter, specify its path in the appropriate custom path setting.
 For example, if your selected interpreter is a virtual environment but you want to use a linter that's installed in a global environment, then set the appropriate path setting to point to the global environment's linter.

 The sections that follow provide additional details for those individual linters linked in the table.
 In general, custom rules must be specified in a separate file as required by the linter you're using.
+For exact details on linter customizations, refer to the documentation for that linter.

 ## Pylint